Company Formation in the Philippines: Paid-Up Capital Requirements and Foreign Investment Restrictions

 Although foreign entities are allowed to conduct business in the Philippines, they are restricted to participate in areas of investment that are wholly or partially reserved to Filipino citizens.
 Participation of foreign entities in restricted business activities is regulated under Republic Act No. 7042, as amended, otherwise known as the Foreign Investments Act of 1991 (FIA).

-The FIA prescribes the publication of the Foreign Investment Negative List (FINL) – a government publication which outlines a list of economic activities where foreign equity and participation are either prohibited or limited to a certain percentage.
+FIA prescribes the publication of the Foreign Investment Negative List (FINL), which is a government publication outlining a list of economic activities where foreign equity and participation are either prohibited or limited to a certain percentage.